How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 • A visible editorial approach or explanation of their process

-You are looking for enough evidence to feel confident that the editor can do more than offer vague encouragement.
-A professional developmental editor should be able to explain the kind of feedback they provide, what their report covers, and how their work helps you revise.
+You are not looking for hype.
+You are looking for enough practical evidence to trust the editor’s judgement.
+A professional developmental editor should be able to explain what they assess, what their report covers, how they communicate problems, and how their feedback helps you move from diagnosis to revision.

 Why genre fit matters